 More than 70% of websites are vulnerable to a potential outside attack, even if they are using SSL and TLS.
 In fact, a recent report from Positive Technologies concluded that online hackers seeking users’ information could access sensitive data in nearly half—44%—of the web applications that were tested.
 Web application security vulnerabilities come from the code your developers write, misconfigured web servers, and software.
 Hackers are constantly probing websites to discover security holes they can exploit for a variety of reasons.

 Every three years, the Open Web Application Security Project (OWASP) releases its Top Ten list of web security risks and prioritizes them based on their popularity.
 Many of the same threats appear repeatedly.
 Although web security experts are able to identify the issues they still haven't been able to prevent them completely.
-But with the Netsparker security scanner, you can automate most of the security testing which allows you to identify security vulnerabilities as they arise and then work with your IT team to quickly remediate them.
+But with the Netsparker security scanner, you can automate the vulnerability assessments which allows you to identify security vulnerabilities as they arise and then work with your IT team to quickly remediate them.

 Hackers use automated web application scanners to identify security issues and technical vulnerabilities such as SQL Injections in your web applications that they can use to their advantage.
 Incorporating an automated security scanner into your IT security plan will help you stay one step ahead of those that seek to gain access to your privileged information.
 It only takes one data breach to erode clients’ trust so don't let that happen.

 Netsparker’s web application security scanner works to identify and then report web application vulnerabilities, and web server misconfigurations, including those that appear on the OWASP Top Ten list.
 These vulnerabilities include common threats like SQL injection and Cross-site Scripting (XSS) and they also include emergent threats that are constantly evolving.